 Shane Smith, Hot Docs – Canada

 Hot Docs Canadian International Documentary Festival is North America’s largest documentary festival, conference and market.
-Each year, the Festival presents a selection of approximately 200 cutting-edge documentaries from Canada and around the globe.
-Hot Docs was founded in 1993 by the Documentary Organization of Canada (formerly the Canadian Independent Film Caucus), a national association of independent documentary filmmakers.
-In 1996, Hot Docs became a separately incorporated organization with a mandate to showcase and support the work of Canadian and international documentary filmmakers and to promote excellence in documentary production.
+Each year, the Festival presents a selection of approximately 230 cutting-edge documentaries from Canada and around the globe.
+Our mission is to advance and celebrate the art of documentary, and to showcase the work of and create production opportunities for documentary film.